 Tour suggestion: Kohala waterfalls small group adventure tour by Hawaii Forest and Trail.

-29. Sink your teeth in a delicious malasada
+34. Sink your teeth in a delicious malasada

 Hawaii’s most mouth-watering treat is a yeast Portuguese doughnut that’s fried golden brown on the outside, fluffy on the inside and with a filling of guava, haupia (coconut pudding) or custard.
 Sink your teeth in one of these heavenly pastries from one of the renowned Big Island bakeries: Tex Drive-in or Punalu’u Bake Shop.

-30. Paddle along the coastline
+35. Paddle along the coastline

 See the gorgeous Hawaiian scenery from a different angle by navigating the clear blue waters of the coastline.
 Postcard views guaranteed.
-Maybe you’ll even see turtles or dolphins swim by.
-Whatever paddling style you choose – SUP or traditional canoe – it’s recommended plan this Big Island activity in the morning, when the ocean is calm.
+Maybe you’ll even see sea turtles or dolphins swim by.
+Whatever paddling style you choose – SUP or traditional canoe – it’s recommended to plan this Big Island activity in the morning, when the ocean is calm.

-31. Admire the original King Kamehameha statue
+36. Admire the original King Kamehameha statue

 The popular statue of King Kamehameha in front of the Honolulu Supreme Court is not the original.
 It was sculpted and casted in Europe but got lost en route to Hawaii.
 Since the revelation was supposed to be the highlight of the festivities in commemoration of the 100-year arrival of Captain Cook to the Hawaiian islands, a second casting was rushed to the Hawaiian islands.

 Eventually the first statue was retrieved and it can now be found in Kapaʻau along the Kohala coast, where King Kamehameha was born.
 A third replica stands in the Capitol’s Emancipation Hall ever since Hawaii became part of the USA and a fourth one in downtown Hilo.
-This last replica was supposed to shine at the Princeville Resort on Kauai but, since the king never managed to conquer this island, residents objected and it was sent to the Big Island.
+This last replica was supposed to shine at the Princeville Resort on Kauai but, since the king never managed to conquer that one Hawaiian island, residents objected and it was sent to the Big Island.

-32. Explore a lava tube
+38. Explore a lava tube

-Lava tubes are essentially lava caves, are formed when hot lava solidifies at the surface and forms a thick crust under which oozing lava continues to flow until the channel is drained.
-Visiting a lava tube is one of the most exciting activities on the Big Island.
-The most popular lava tubes are the Thurston Lava Tube in Hawaii Volcanoes National Park (which is the one we visited) and the Kaumana Caves Expect to find yourself in a pitch-black environment with slippery rocks on an uneven soil, water dripping from the walls and tree roots that enter from above.
+Lava tubes are essentially lava caves and are formed when hot lava solidifies at the surface and forms a thick crust under which oozing lava continues to flow until the channel is drained.
+Visiting a lava tube is one of the most exciting activities on the Big Island Hawaii.

-33. Enjoy a picnic at Liliuokalani Gardens
+40. Enjoy a picnic at Liliuokalani Gardens

-34. Explore the bay and ponds of the Kiholo State Park Reserve
+41. Explore the bay and ponds of the Kiholo State Park Reserve

-Next on our list of things to do on the Big Island is a visit to the Kiholo State Park Reserve.
-This magnificent bay counts as one of the most unique beaches on the Big Island.
-An azure lagoon, consisting of a mix of salt and fresh water, is fringed by dark lava rocks topped with palms.
+An azure lagoon, consisting of a mix of salt and fresh water, is fringed by dark lava rocks and a black sand beach topped with palms.
 In the heart of the lagoon lies a small lava island.
-Kiholo Bay is a safe haven for Hawaiian green turtles.
+Kiholo Bay’s black sand beach is a haven for Hawaiian green sea turtles.

-35. Kona Clouds Forest Sanctuary
+42. Kona Clouds Forest Sanctuary

 One of the lesser-known activities in Big Island is taking a botanical tour in the Kona Cloud Forest Sanctuary, which can be found in Kaloko Mauka, at 3,000 ft elevation.
 It’s home to an impressive display of native vegetation, such as Koa or Ojia, and a plethora of non-indigenous plants.
 It’s a paradise for many exotic bird species too.

-36. Kayak the legendary Kohala Ditch
+43. Kayak the legendary Kohala Ditch

-37. Take the Pepe’eko scenic drive to the Hamakua Coast
+45. Take the Pepe’eko scenic drive to the Hamakua Coast

 By the way, don’t get spooked by the occasional mongoose crossing the road.

-38. Check out the Hawaiian petroglyphs
+46. Check out the Hawaiian petroglyphs

-Thousands of petroglyphs adorn the island’s lava rocks.
-Carvings of births, canoes, turtles, feathered capes and more tell the stories of bygone times and give some insight into the ancient Hawaiian culture.
 You’ll find these petroglyphs at a handful of sites, such as the Puako Petroglyph Archaeological Preserve near the Mauna Lani Resort, the Puuloa Petroglyphs in Hawaii Volcanoes National Park, the Kaloko-Honokohau National Historical Park and the Anaehoomalu Petroglyph Field on the grounds of the Waikoloa Resort.

-39. Go boogie-boarding at Hapuna Beach
+47. Go boogie-boarding at Hapuna Beach

 At the north end of the beach, you’ll find The Westin Hapuna Beach Resort.

-40. Enjoy a mai tai at the Lava Lava Beach Club
+50. Enjoy a mai tai at the Lava Lava Beach Club

 And if you have a hard time leaving this convivial place, then you’ll be pleased to learn that you can actually spend the night in a Lava Lava Beach Club cottage.